 - Innovation: This effort launched in 2002 and aimed to achieve universal children’s health insurance coverage in San Mateo County while influencing federal and state policy.
 It was a precursor to the Affordable Care Act.

 - Partnership: Building this initiative required community partnership and collaboration.
-CHI operated out of the San Mateo County Health System, in partnership with Human Services Agency and Health Plan of San Mateo.
-Funding came from the county, a match for non-county funds, our investment to support the cost of covering all children ages 0-5, and two independent health care districts, to support coverage of children ages 6-18.
+CHI operated out of the San Mateo County Health, in partnership with Human Services Agency and Health Plan of San Mateo.
+Funding came from the county, matching dollars for non-county funds, our investment to support the cost of covering all children ages 0-5, and two independent health care districts, to support coverage of children ages 6-18.

 - Results: Between 2002 and 2007, San Mateo County’s CHI reduced the number of uninsured children from 17,000 to 2,000.

 - Innovation: “The Big Lift is a bold social venture that aims to transform early learning.
 It combines high-quality and connected learning experiences from preschool to third grade, with a focus on reducing chronic absence and summer learning loss, and engaging families and the broader community to support learning in school and at home.”

 - Partnership: This effort was launched by the Peninsula Partnership Leadership Council (PPLC), a coalition of government, education, nonprofit, foundation and business leaders committed to improving the health and well-being of the children and youth in San Mateo County.
 More than 300 organizations have come together for The Big Lift and $28 million was raised in two years.
 First 5 San Mateo County was one of the initial funding partners, investing $4.8 million of preschool quality funding over three years in the 11 eligible Big Lift school districts.